Temporary/variable hour employees

 eligible positions.
 Temporary positions are those positions not intended to

-continue indefinitely or whose hours vary and are not positions that offer
+continue indefinitely or whose hours vary and do not offer

 Temporary positions may be filled by employees that are classified in a wide